Trojans Korfball Club: 2012–13

-2013-14
+Trojans EKL were winners for 6th consecutive season.

+2013–14

-Trojans EKL Winner for 7th time in a row.
+Trojans EKL were winner for 7th consecutive season.

 Trojans qualified as top favorites for the English Korfball League Play Offs having won all of their league matches during the regular season.
-In the Semi Final Trojans beat Norwich Nights to secure their place in the final where they met Bec.
-Bec took an early 0 - 5 lead in the game which was probably the best EKL Final ever and just after half time Trojans were trailing by 7 goals.
+In the semi-final Trojans beat Norwich Nights to secure their place in the final where they met Bec.
+Bec took an early 0–5 lead in the game which was probably the best EKL Final ever and just after half time Trojans were trailing by 7 goals.
 Trojans made some subs just before half time which gave them a bit more control over the game and they never really looked out of the game after this point.
 They managed to get back in the game and even took the lead.
-At the final whistle the scores were 17 - 17 and extra time was needed to separate the two teams.
-In extra time Tony Woodvine narrowly missed a running in shot from the side within in seconds of the restart and managed to collect his shot and pass it to Dave Brooks who scored from a long shot.
+At the final whistle the scores were 17–17 and extra time was needed to separate the two teams.
+In extra time Tony Woodvine narrowly missed a running in shot from the side within seconds of the restart and managed to collect his shot and pass it to Dave Brooks who scored from a long shot.
 Bec now had one attack to try and level the scores, however with hesitant play Kat Goodridge intercepted the ball and Trojans had to play the ball out into their attacking half under great pressure from the Bec players, eventually Sam Brooks made the final pass to Dave and this was the end of the game with another victory for Trojans.